oroinc/documentation/user/back-office/system/configuration/index.rst

 Be aware that:

-* When **Use System** check box is enabled on the configuration page of the required option, system settings override website or organization.
-Clearing this check box next to the required option and changing its value means that you are configuring this particular option specifically for the selected organization.
+* When **Use System** checkbox is enabled on the configuration page of the required option, system settings override website or organization.
+Clearing this checkbox next to the required option and changing its value means that you are configuring this particular option specifically for the selected organization.

   .. image:: /user/img/system/configuration/system_checkbox.png
      :alt: Organization configuration settings

-* When **Use Organization** check box is enabled on the configuration page of the required option, organization settings override system.
-Clearing this check box next to the required option and changing the default value means that your are introducing changes for a specific user.
+* When **Use Organization** checkbox is enabled on the configuration page of the required option, organization settings override system.
+Clearing this checkbox next to the required option and changing the default value means that your are introducing changes for a specific user.

   .. image:: /user/img/system/configuration/org_checkbox.png
      :alt: User configuration settings

-* When **Use Website** check box is enabled on the configuration page of the required option, website settings prevail.
-Clearing this check box next to the required option and changing the default value means that you are introducing changes for a specific customer group.
+* When **Use Website** checkbox is enabled on the configuration page of the required option, website settings prevail.
+Clearing this checkbox next to the required option and changing the default value means that you are introducing changes for a specific customer group.

   .. image:: /user/img/system/configuration/website-check-box.png
      :alt: Customer group configuration settings

-* When **Use Customer Group** check box is enabled on the configuration page of the required option, customer group settings prevail.
-Clearing this check box box next to the required option and changing the default value means you are introducing changes at customer level.
+* When **Use Customer Group** checkbox is enabled on the configuration page of the required option, customer group settings prevail.
+Clearing this checkbox box next to the required option and changing the default value means you are introducing changes at customer level.

   .. image:: /user/img/system/configuration/customer-group-checkbox.png
      :alt: Customer configuration settings